 Grimsey Island is located approx 40 km (25 ml) off the northern coast of the mainland Iceland, straddling the Arctic Circle.
 The island covers a total area of approx 5 km2 (2 ml2) and has population under 100.

-- Grimsey Island is Iceland's northernmost inhabited territory; the islet of Kolbeinsey is situated farther north, but it's uninhabited.
-The nearest land is Flatey Island, located 39,4 km (24,5 ml) to the south.
-The Arctic Circle runs through Grimsey, while the whole mainland Iceland lies south of it.
-Steep cliffs are found everywhere except on island's southern shoreline.
-Grimsey has a maximum elevation of 105 m (344 ft).
+- Grimsey is Iceland's northernmost inhabited territory.
+The islet Kolbeinsey is farther north, but is uninhabited.
+The nearest land is Flatey Island, located approx 39 km (25 ml) to the south.
+The Arctic Circle runs through Grimsey, while the whole mainland Iceland is south of it.
+Steep cliffs are found everywhere except on the island's southern shoreline.
+The max elevation is 105 m (344 ft).

-- Though treeless, the vegetation cover on the island is rich, and consists of grass, moss and marshland.
-Grimsey Island is home to lots of birds, especially auks.
+- Though treeless, the island's vegetation cover is rich, consisting of grass, moss and marshland.
+Grimsey is home to lots of seabirds, especially auks.

-- The main industrial activity on Grimsey Island is commercial fishing.
-Collecting seabirds' eggs and agriculture are also common.
+- The main industrial activity on the Island is commercial fishing.
+Collecting seabird eggs and agriculture are also common.
 Grimsey is popular among tourists who want to experience the Arctic Circle.
-Grimsey Island is served by ferry and aircraft passenger services from mainland.
+Grimsey is served by ferry and aircraft passenger services from mainland Iceland.

-- The church on Grimsey was constructed from driftwood in 1867.
-It was renovated in 1956 and lies within Akureyri parish.
+- The local church was constructed from driftwood in 1867 and was renovated in 1956.
 The island also has a community center and school from kindergarten to Grade 8.
 Older students travel to Akureyri to receive further education.
 Formerly, the church was a parsonage, and is located at a place marked on most maps as Midgardur.
 However, the single settlement is known as Sandvik.

 - Grimsey Island has acquired a reputation for being a chess-playing bastion.
-On learning this, Willard Fiske (1831-1904), American scholar and keen chess player, took protective interest in the island, supporting the economy, sending supplies and leaving money in his will, though he never visited.
+On learning this, Willard Fiske (1831-1904, American scholar and keen chess player) took protective interest in the island, supporting the local economy, sending supplies and leaving money in his will, though he never visited.